The Truth: Gujarat 2002: Partisan criticism

 The sting operation led to partisan criticism, both from Bharatiya Janata Party, as well as the Congress.
 Political activist Arundhati Roy described the range of critiques: "The overwhelming public reaction to the sting was not outrage, but suspicion about its timing.
-Most people believed that the exposé would help Modi win the elections again.
+Most people believed that the éxposé would help Modi win the elections again.
 Some even believed, quite outlandishly, that he had engineered the sting.
 He did win the elections."

 Anti-BJP bias allegations

-Indian journalist and Member of Parliament associated with the Bharatiya Janata Party, Chandan Mitra, described the timing of the report's release as being "so transparently pegged to the Gujarat assembly polls that even breast-beating secular fundamentalists found it hard to defend."
+Indian journalist and Member of Parliament associated with the Bharatiya Janata Party, Chandan Mitra, described the timing of the report's release as being so transparently pegged to the Gujarat assembly polls that even breast-beating secular fundamentalists found it hard to defend.
 It was pointed out that the report was released only a month before the assembly elections of Gujarat, and some claimed the sting was only meant to bring the downfall of the Narendra Modi government.
-Bal Thackeray, the head of the Shiv Sena party termed the report a "political conspiracy to defame the Hindus" by the "so-called secularists".
+Balasaheb Thackeray, the head of the Shiv Sena party termed the report a political conspiracy to defame the Hindus by the so-called secularists.
 It was pointed out the Modi did not visit Naroda Patiya as the Tehelka report claimed, and that Aaj Tak coverage mixed Tehelka material with material from the movie Parzania, which Arvind Lavakare claimed was used to sensationalize the reports on the Tehelka findings.
 The Bharatiya Janata Party claimed that Tehelka never conducted any sting against the Indian National Congress and alleged that the Congress-led government gave Tehelka tax exemptions.

 Pro-BJP bias allegations

 Alternatively, some claimed that Narendra Modi himself orchestrated the sting to gain support in the 2007 Gujarat elections.
-According to The Economist, some senior members of the Indian National Congress accused Tehelka of being "in cahoots" with the BJP as a tool to galvanize the Hindu vote.
+According to The Economist, some senior members of the Indian National Congress accused Tehelka of being in cahoots with the BJP as a tool to galvanize the Hindu vote.
 The bookies in Gujarat did respond to the report by shortening the odds on Modi, indicating heavy betting for Modi's win.